ASML Holding NV Earnings - Q1 2026 Analysis & Highlights

 Q2 2026 gross margin expected between 51% and 52%.

-2027 EUV tool mix expected to be primarily E models with some F models, with no D models.
+2027 EUV tool mix expected to be primarily E models with some F models, but hardly any D models.

-Long lead time items secured to provide flexibility for future expansion.
+Long lead time items secured providing flexibility for future capacity expansion.

 EUV capacity more than doubled from 2025 to 2027 with at least 80 systems.